282857341/nnFormer/README.md

 #-n denotes the suffix of the trainer located at nnFormer/nnformer/training/network_training/
 #-t denotes the task index
 ```
+If you want use your own data, please create a new trainer file in the path ```nnformer/training/network_training``` and make sure the class name in the trainer file is the same as the trainer file.
+Some hyperparameters could be adjust in the trainer file, but the batch size and crop size should be adjust in the file```nnformer/run/default_configuration.py```.

 - You can download our pretrained model weights via this [link](https://drive.google.com/drive/folders/1yvqlkeRq1qr5RxH-EzFyZEFsJsGFEc78?usp=sharing).
 Then, you can put model weights and their associated files in corresponding directories.
 For instance, on ACDC dataset, they should be like this:
 ```
 ../DATASET/nnFormer_trained_models/nnFormer/3d_fullres/Task001_ACDC/nnFormerTrainerV2_nnformer_acdc__nnFormerPlansv2.1/fold_0/model_best.model